reactioncommerce/reaction-docs/developer/architecture/schemas.md

 ## Importing

-Schemas should be imported to use
+Schemas should be imported to use:

 ```js
 import * as Schemas from "/lib/collections/schemas";
 ```

-or an individual schema definition
+or an individual schema definition:

 ```js
 import { PackageConfig } from "/lib/collections/schemas/registry";
 ```

 ### Reaction Schemas

+View all schemas in the [API Docs](http://api.docs.reactioncommerce.com/schemas.html).

 | [Reaction.Schemas](https://github.com/reactioncommerce/reaction/tree/master/lib/collections/schemas) | \*                |
 | ---------------------------------------------------------------------------------------------------- | ----------------- |